FRIBDAQ/DDASToys/README.md

 macro and should be chosen to accommodate the longest traces expected during analysis.
 The maximum allowed value is 1024.

+> **Note:** GPU fitting is a development/experimental feature and is not on the
+> production path — the CPU pipeline is fast enough for real-time processing.
+> Per-trace GPU fitting does not currently beat CPU fitting; see `gpu_fitting.md`
+> for the findings and the batched-fitting plan.

 ### Installation

 The installation places the DDASToys libraries, executables, headers,